top of page

 A semester can feel like an entire year to some college students.
 The syllabi are unforgiving, the professors are demanding (to put it kindly), and student leaders' plans give them headaches or sighs of relief.
 If you're Greek, you're built for this!
 Leadership isn't just a topic to you, it's a way of life--at least it should be.

 Let's understand leadership.
 It is a skill that can be learned and mastered.
-"Born leaders" are those who have a knack for leading but still have a lot to learn.
+I see "born leaders" are those who have a knack for leading but still have a lot to learn.
 They're like athletes who are naturally strong and fast but could benefit handsomely from learning the finer points of their sports.
-Other athletes don't have the natural abilities but learn the physical and mental techniques to master their sports.
-The same holds true for those who may not be "born leaders."
-Make no mistake about it, your peers who are not Greek are observing your development as a leader.
+And just like we have athletes who aren't naturally as gifted but succeed due to their work ethic, there are those who work hard to learn how to lead effectively.
+Just like fans watch their favorite talented athletes develop, your peers who are not Greek are observing your development as a leader.

-Like it or not, I believe that it's fair for Greeks to pay attention to what other students think.
+It's not a popular opinion, but I believe that it's fair for Greeks to pay attention to what other students think.
 Think about it, we're walking billboards for our fraternities and sororities.
 We party, make lots of noise, collect awards, and create elaborate promotional videos.
 Those of us in African American fraternities and sororities add some hot sauce to Greek life by vaingloriously reciting our histories, missions, lists of notable members, and by stepping our hearts out.
-Regardless, this is not about playing to an audience but rather—as I always point out in my HBCU Lifestyle Greek life blog—representing your letters with dignity.
+Regardless, this is not about playing to an audience but rather representing your letters with dignity.

 Because leadership is an expectation among Greeks, let's look at how your peers can tell you are wearing those letters well.